-Non-Indian households residing within the boundaries of the reservations will be served by the appropriate county social service board.
-Mixed households residing within these reservations that include both Indian and non-Indian adults may elect to be served by either the tribal organization or the county social service board, although the Indian or non-Indian designation of the head of the household is the normal determining factor.
+Non-Native American households residing within the boundaries of the reservations will be served by the appropriate Human Service Zone (HSZ) board.
+Mixed households residing within these reservations that include both Native American and non-Native American adults may elect to be served by either the tribal organization or the HSZ board, although the Native American or non-Native American designation of the head of the household is the normal determining factor.

-The county social service boards involved must establish continuous lines of communications and coordination with the tribal organizations to resolve problems and avoid duplicate payments.
+The HSZ boards involved must establish continuous lines of communications and coordination with the tribal organizations to resolve problems and avoid duplicate payments.

-The county social service boards will serve both Indian and non-Indian households residing within the boundaries of the Lake Traverse reservation.
+The state LIHEAP program will serve both Native American and non-Native American households residing within the boundaries of the Lake Traverse reservation.

-Migrant Workers 415-20-10-20
+Migrant Workers 415-20-10-20 (Revised 10/00 ML #2629)